seanox/devwex/README.md

 Description
 ====
-Seanox Devwex is a minimalistic container with a modular architecture for web servers and applications.
-The already contained servers instances support the HTTP amongst others virtual hosts, IP/Port sharing, filters, modules, SSL/TLS, XCGI/CGI1.1, directory listing and a on telnet based remote access to control the container.
-Further servers and modules/applications can be integrated about the available APIs.
-The container and server is a pure Java implementation for the command line and can be used with an appropriate Java runtime environment on many operating systems.
+Seanox Devwex is a minimalist runtime container with a modular architecture for (web) servers and applications.
+The included server instances support HTTP with virtual hosting, filters, modules, SSL/TLS, XCGI/CGI1.1, directory index, templates and a telnet-based remote access to container control.
+Additional servers and modules/applications can be integrated via the available APIs.
+The runtime container with the servers is a pure Java implementation and can be used on many operating systems due to the corresponding runtime environments.

 Licence Agreement